 and the bittersweet in between.

 We will never forget you, Denise.
-Even though I couldn’t be your Mother and I couldn’t tell you what you so deeply wanted and needed to hear, you will always be in our hearts and you will always be the girl we wanted to choose.
+Even though I couldn’t be your Mother and I couldn’t tell you what you so deeply wanted and needed to hear, you will always be in our hearts and you will always be the girl who taught us to love deeply with our hands open.
 All our love and prayers, your temporary forever family.

 Since Denise’s leaving, we have had the long honest talks with our daughter and with friends and other adoptive parents, and we are sad to say that we will not be pursuing adoption with her at this time.
 However, we believe with all our hearts that she deserves and will find a loving home and a perfect match to her “forever family” soon.
 We regret that we can’t be that, but we know and believe that there is someone out there that can and we will now be her and their biggest advocates We will continue to hope and pray for Denise, that someday soon her family will come for her and that her story will have a happy ending.
 Will you hope and pray with us?